spacemit-com/bianbu-docs/en/release_notes/bianbu_2.1.md

 # Bianbu 2.1 Release Notes [End of Life]

-Bianbu Linux 2.1 will reach end of maintenance on July 31, 2025.
+Buildroot 2.1 will reach end of maintenance on July 31, 2025.
 We recommend using version 2.2 or later.
 If you have any questions, please contact us.

 Build from **Ubuntu 24.04.1** sources.